jrusev/backbonejs-crud/README.md

 ### jQuery SerializeObject
 http://stackoverflow.com/a/1186309

-By default jQuery doesn't allow us to convert our forms into Javascript Objects, someone wrote this snippet on Stack Overflow that I have been using for years.
-Simply call it via `$(form).serializeObject()` and get a object returned.
+By default jQuery doesn't allow us to convert our forms into Javascript Objects.
+We can use this little snippet from StackOverflow - simply call it via `$(form).serializeObject()` and get a object returned.

 ```js
 $.fn.serializeObject = function() {